josepablocam/aquery2q/README.md

 to download the appropriate version for your machine.
 For licensing reasons, we cannot include this for you.
 However, the process is simple.

-Once you install q, make sure you add it's installation location to your path.
+Once you install q, make sure you add its installation location to your path.

 ```
 export PATH=$PATH:/my/q/installation/location/
 ```

+Calling `which q` should echo back the appropriate location, if added succesfully.

 Most uses of q in examples/demos will assume you have this appropriately setup.